atlas77-lang/Atlas77/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Atlas77 is a functional programming language with a strong interop with Rust.
+Atlas77 is an experimental statically typed programming language with a strong interop with Rust.
-It is designed to be a high-level language with a strong focus on performance and safety.
+It will run on a custom VM.
+I'll implement a JIT compiler using Cranelift later on.
+(There will be an AOT compiler too)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>